department-of-veterans-affairs/Virtual-Regional-Office/hypertension/docs/design-notes.md

 > No Python interpreter is selected.
 You need to select a Python interpreter to enable featuresr such as IntelliSense, linting, and debugging.

+# Python Dependencies

+We use poetry to manage our dependencies.

+When running locally, we use commands like `poetry run python SCRIPT` and `poetry run pytest`.
+Poetry activates a virtual env and causes the Python to use the Poetry dependencies.

+Lambda doesn't use Poetry.
+Lambda uses requirements.txt.
+In fact, Lambda depends only on having a requirements.txt file present, and doesn't require having any of the packages installed (such as via `pip`).

+Thus, you'll notice that Makefile commands related to running code in Python locally (such as when running pytest) include `poetry install`.
+However, this is theoretically not needed for Make commands related to `sam build`-ing and `sam deploy`-ing the code.
+Instead, we use `poetry export` to convert our poetry dependencies into a requirements.txt file, that the `sam` commands use.

 # SAM (CloudFormation) Circular Dependencies

 > This section was originally written on 6/14/2021 by Aaron Houlihan (aaron@amida.com; Aaron.Houlihan@va.gov)